wavemotion-dave/SugarDS/readme.md

 * DSi now had a full 1024K of extra CPC emulated RAM that does not interfere with the Disk/ROM memory area.
 DS-Lite still only has 512K of expanded CPC RAM.
 * Improved disk swap so the 'ready' signal is delayed a bit which seems to improve Infocom games when swapping in/out the save disk.
 * Improved Dandanator support for poor-man 'ROMBOX' functionality.
 Most game compilation packs now work.
+* Improved Z80 CPU timing - good enough now that I no longer need the old 'CPU Adjust' configuration option which has been removed.
 * Added DIAGONALS as a d-pad option in configuration.
 * Switched to ParaDOS 1.2 (was using v1.1)